Autism and education

 • is refusing to go to school

-• says they often feel unwell
+• saying they often feel unwell

-The support they offer could include:
+The support from the education setting could include:

 • allocating a key person for your child or young person